michaelwybraniec/bankly/PROJECT_STRATEGY.md

 ## AWC - Agent Workflow Commands

-- **update doc**: Review README.md and PROJECT_STRATEGY.md after each step.
+- **update docs**: Review README.md and PROJECT_STRATEGY.md after each step.
 For README.md check if it needs update entirely or document new feature.
 For PROJECT_STRATEGY.md make sure everything is aligned with the context and steps checkboxes match the progress.
 Update as needed to reflect the current state and next actions.
 - **commit**: Use the Conventional Commits standard for messages, then commit and push changes to the repository.
+- **next**: Check if the AWC:update doc and AWC:commit is completed, if yes proceed to next main step

 _This workflow ensures documentation and code always stay in sync, and project history remains clear and professional._

 ---

-Happy building !
+Happy building!